jeffreykegler/old_kollos/notes/misc/strand.md

 perform them.
 As implemented, locations will often be stored as absolute locations.
-Locations in the bocage and in its
-AVL index are always absolute locations.
+Locations stored in the bocage are always absolute locations.

 ## Winding together a prefix bocage and a suffix parse